Skip to Content

 5. Pre-Shave Oil Vs Shave Oil: Is There A Difference?

-There is no difference between “pre-shave oil” and “shave oil”.
+In general, there is no difference between “pre-shave oil” and “shave oil”.
 They both refer to the same thing; a lubricating and moisturizing pre-shave product that’s applied before the lather.

 Although the terminology can be confusing, it’s important to understand what terms refer to the same things and what doesn’t.